Content Map Terms

 If you have a sample of fluid or tissue collected from a wound, you may feel some pain when the sample is collected.
 You may feel a short, sharp sting if you are given a shot of anesthetic to numb the area where the culture sample will be taken.

-No large numbers of harmful germs are found on the skin or in the wound.
+Only the usual germs are found on the skin or in the wound.
 Normal culture results are negative.

 Harmful germs are found on the skin or in the wound.
 Abnormal culture results are positive.